jamesgleave/JG_Mask_RCNN_Blueprint/README.md

 # Getting started
 -0.
 Clone this repository.

 -1.
 Download [the COCO weights](https://www.dropbox.com/s/acoxck93wmuq151/mask_rcnn_coco.h5?dl=0).
 You can optionally download the [coin and balloon dataset](https://www.dropbox.com/sh/5ywnb1788fhlrps/AAAoj0S2gjoKf6am077DQ_UAa?dl=0) as well.
+Place them in your repository.

 -2.
 You should create a "logs" file to save training progress (weights after every epoch and scalers for tensorboard).